immmersive/codesmash-aws-serverless-api/README.md

 This repository will be used as a template for deploying REST APIs with CodeSmash.
 The API Builder feature is then used to modify the API so that users can build custom business logic.
+Your business logic will be stored as code directly in your repository.

 ![](https://github.com/immmersive/codesmash-aws-serverless-api/blob/main/splash.png)